Pair distribution function: Thin Film Pair Distribution Function

-When thin films are disordered, as they are in electronic devices, pair distribution is used so to view the strain and structure-properties of that material or composition.
+When thin films are disordered, as they are in electronic devices, pair distribution is used to view the strain and structure-properties of that material or composition.
 They have these properties that cannot be exploited in the bulk or crystalline form.
-There is a method with the radial distribution that is able to view the local structure of a disordered thin film of GeSe2.But the creators of this method called a need for a better method to view the mid-range order of disordered films.
-The creation of thin-film Pair Distribution Function (tfPDF) uses a statistical distribution of a material’s mid-range order that enables viewing important details like the disorder.
+There is a method with the radial distribution that is able to view the local structure of a disordered thin film of GeSe2.
+But the creators of this method called a need for a better method to view the mid-range order of disordered films.
+The creation of thin-film Pair Distribution Function (tfPDF) uses a statistical distribution of a material's mid-range order that enables viewing important details like the disorder.
 In this technique, 2D data from a scattering method is integrated and Fourier transformed into 1D data that shows the probability of bonds in that material.
 TfPDF works best when in conjunction with other characterization methods like transmission electron microscopy.
 Although a developing methodology, tfPDF can give complete structure-property relationships through a reliable characterization technique.